AlsyCZ/Web-for-managing-network-devices/README.md

  - Bootstrap
  - Gmail SMTP Server

-## Requirements
+## Requirements (for localhost)

 - You need to install React and Node JS framework.
-- Also you need to CREATE .env file in your root directory, and give API connection to your router + connection to your Gmail SMTP!
+- Also you need to CREATE .env file in your root directory, and give API connection to your router, connection to database + connection to your Gmail SMTP!
 (I dont want to give you access to my whole home network. :D)

 For example: